alexmourapb/louis/README.md

 LOUIS_PUBLIC_KEY=<key used for uploading images>
 LOUIS_SECRET_KEY=<key used for claiming images>
 DATA_SOURCE_NAME=<path to sqlite db>
-RABBITMQ_CONNECTION=<connection to rabbitmq, used if transformations enabled>
+REDIS_CONNECTION=<connection to redis, used if transformations enabled>
-TRANSFORMATIONS_ENABLED=<true/false; if true then information about claimed images will be passed via rabbitmq to be transformed>
+TRANSFORMATIONS_ENABLED=<true/false; if true then information about claimed images will be passed via machinery/redis to be transformed>
 ```

 Example: